 Section 4 of the Statistics Ordinance states, "Data for the official statistics shall be collected in such a way as to make the response process as simple as possible for data providers", and according to Statistics Sweden's appropriation directions, one of the functions of the council is to treat principle issues on facilitating the response process.
 Every year, the time for the response process is measured for all official statistics.
-The person(s) responsible for the products at the authorities, or in cases where Statistics Sweden is the producer, assess the amount of time taken.
+The person(s) responsible for the products at the authorities, or in cases where Statistics Sweden is the producer, the person(s) who are responsible for the products at Statistics Sweden, assess the amount of time taken.

 Calculation of the time it takes to respond is based on the statistical products in which data is submitted directly or through a combination of direct collection and registers.
 The calculation of time spent covers surveys that are done annually or more often.
-At Statistics Sweden, all appropriations-financed products and data collection for appropriationsfinanced registers are included.
+As for Statistics Sweden, all appropriations-financed products and data collection for appropriations-financed registers are included.
 (See section "Costs and staff" for further information.)
-This year, this assessment is based on responses for both 2003 and 2004.
+This year, this assessment is based on responses for both 2005 and 2004.